Braised Meatballs in Tomato Sauce

 Step 8: about halfway through, depending on your pasta’s cooking time, turn up the heat on your pasta pot so it boils again, and add the pasta.
 If your sauce is thinner than you prefer, you can thicken this marinara sauce by partially uncovering the pan as it cooks.

-meatballs braising in a hearty marinara sauce.
+meatballs braising in a thick and hearty marinara sauce.

 Tip from the wise quacker: one of the best things you can do when making pasta is to boil noodles to al dente and finish them back in the pasta pot with some of the tomato sauce.
 This gives your pasta more flavor and prevents it from sticking.